nerbiz/wordclass/README.md

 ## Usage

+You can find usage examples in the [example files](https://github.com/nerbiz/wordclass/tree/master/example).

-Read the [Wiki pages](https://github.com/nerbiz/wordclass/wiki) to get started.
+Read the [wiki pages](https://github.com/nerbiz/wordclass/wiki) for more information.

 ## Contributing